mheap/nexmo-developer/_documentation/en/getting-started/overview.md

 Various GUI tools exist that are easier to use than Curl.
 A popular one is [Postman](https://www.postman.com/).
 Read our guide on [using Postman to work with our APIs](/tools/postman).
 Vonage also provides a set of [Postman collections](/concepts/guides/openapi#postman-collections), which provides a way to start using the APIs immediately.

-### Open API
+### OpenAPI

-Each of our APIs has its own [Open API specification](/api).
-You can read more about Open API in our [documentation](/concepts/guides/openapi).
-Our specifications conform to Open API specification version 3, also known as OAS3.
+Each of our APIs has its own [OpenAPI specification](/api).
+You can read more about OpenAPI in our [documentation](/concepts/guides/openapi).
+Our specifications conform to OpenAPI specification version 3, also known as OAS3.

 ## Using a Server SDK